Virtual Assistant

 - Additional parameters: see below

-Open a web browser and connect to the Shelly's default IP address: http://192.168.33.1 .
+Open a web browser and connect to the default IP address of the Shelly: http://192.168.33.1.

-Under "Internet & Security" --> "Restrict Login" --> Check "Restrict the web interface" and enter "admin" in the User field and a unique secure password.
+Under "Internet & Security" --> "Restrict Login" --> Check "Restrict the web interface" and enter "admin" in the User field and a secure unique password.

 Set a fixed IP address for the Shelly in the router (local LAN network) and restart the Shelly.
 See 4G Router Configuration.

-Save the IP defined above preceded by http://
+Save the above-defined IP preceded by http://

-, the username and password chosen in additional parameters as formatted below:
+, the username and password chosen in additional parameters formatted as below:

 {